 A genuine model is Amazon, whose items cover an enormous scope of costs.
 Few out of every odd thing you see recorded on their site is available.
 That would prompt extraordinarily high holding costs, making it hard to make money.
 So all things being equal they request stock dependent on what they see with their ABC classification rules.

-The drawback to this kind of inventory management models is that you need to classify the correct stock accurately with the goal for it to work.
-Or else you will be putting all your inventory management models consideration into an item that is not presenting to you the most cash.
+The drawback to this kind of inventory management model is that you need to classify the correct stock accurately with the goal for it to work.
+Or else you will be putting all your inventory management models into consideration into an item that is not presenting to you the most cash.

 3. Other inventory management models

 3.1.
 Fixed Reorder Quantity System

 A Fixed Reorder Quantity System is an Inventory Model, where an alert is raised promptly when the inventory level dips under a fixed amount and new orders are raised to renew the inventory to an ideal level dependent on the interest.
 Where the inventory is requested for recharging is named Reorder Point.
 The inventory amount at Reorder Point is named as Reorder Level and the amount of new inventory arranged is alluded to as Order Quantity.